ShresthKrishna/Pomoudoro_app_UI_using_tkinter/WORKLOG.md

 - Refactor layout of control buttons (Start, Pause, Reset) to bottom frame horizontally.
 - Reintroduce `Work Session` label and placeholder for tomato visual.
 - Isolate and modularize timer logic.
+-
+## 📅 2025-05-04 – Mid-Day Update

+- Refactored `app.py` to move all timer-related logic into `timer.py` as a class-based module.
+- Connected `TimerController` with GUI layout cleanly.
+- Implemented `Start`, `Pause`, `Resume`, and `Reset` functionalities via buttons.
+- Introduced `toggle_pause()` in `app.py` to switch Pause/Resume states with button text updates.
+- Verified correct timer flow and bug-free behavior with modular design.